tflanagan/quickbase.dev/source/index.html.md

 <a href='https://help.quickbase.com/api-guide/provisionuser.html' target='_blank'>Quick Base Documentation</a>

+Use API_ProvisionUser to add a user who is not yet registered with Quick Base to your application.
+You invoke an application-level dbid for a user that is not yet registered with Quick Base, but whose email is known to you.

+After you invoke this call, you’ll need to invoke API_SendInvitation to invite the new user via email.
+When the user clicks on the email invitation, the user is prompted to complete the brief registration.
+(At this time, the user can change the first and last name you assigned.)

+If a user already is registered with Quick Base, the API will return an error.
+With registered users, you should use API_GetUserInfo, API_AddUserToRole, and API_SendInvitation.

 Parameter | Required | Default | Description
 --------- | -------- | ------- | -----------
 dbid | true | | Application DBID